-- 13. For more than 28 years, the focus of HRDC's mission has been public education, advocacy and outreach on behalf of, and for the purpose of assisting, prisoners who seek legal redress for infringements of their constitutionally guaranteed and other basic human rights.
+- 13. For more than 30 years, HRDC's mission has been public education, advocacy and outreach on behalf of, and for the purpose of assisting, prisoners who seek legal redress for infringements of their constitutionally guaranteed and other basic human rights.
 HRDC's mission, if realized, has a salutary effect on public safety. - 14.
-To accomplish its mission, HRDC publishes and distributes books, magazines, and other materials containing news and analysis about prisons, jails and other detention facilities, prisoners' rights, court rulings, management of prison facilities, prison conditions, and other matters pertaining to the rights and/or interests of incarcerated individuals. - 15.
+To accomplish its mission, HRDC publishes and distributes books, magazines, and other materials containing news and analysis about prisons, jails, and other detention facilities, prisoners' rights, court rulings, management of prison facilities, prison conditions, and other matters pertaining to the rights and interests of incarcerated individuals. - 15.
 HRDC has thousands of customers in the United States and abroad, including prisoners, attorneys, journalists, public libraries, judges, and members of the general public.
-Since its creation in 1990, HRDC has sent its publications to prisoners and law librarians in more than 3,000 correctional facilities located across all fifty states, including the Federal Bureau of Prisons and various facilities within the State of Maryland. - 16.
-HRDC publishes and distributes a 72-page monthly magazine titled Prison Legal News: Dedicated to Protecting Human Rights, which contains news and analysis about prisons, jails, and other detention facilities, prisoners' rights, court opinions, management of prison facilities, prison conditions, and other matters pertaining to the rights and/or interests of incarcerated individuals.
+Since its creation in 1990, HRDC has sent its publications to prisoners and librarians in more than 3,000 correctional facilities located across all fifty states, including the Federal Bureau of Prisons and various facilities within the State of Wisconsin, such as FCI Oxford, the Taylor County Jail, and numerous prisons run by the Wisconsin Department of Corrections. - 16.
+HRDC publishes and distributes a 72-page monthly magazine titled Prison Legal News: Dedicated to Protecting Human Rights, which contains news and analysis about prisons, jails, and other detention facilities, prisoners' rights, court opinions, management of prison facilities, prison conditions, and other matters pertaining to the rights and interests of incarcerated individuals.
 In 2013, Prison Legal News received the First Amendment Award from the Society of Professional Journalists.

-- 17. More recently, HRDC also began publishing a second monthly magazine, Criminal Legal News.
-This magazine focuses on review and analysis of individual rights, court rulings, and news concerning criminal justice-related issues. - 18.
-Additionally, HRDC publishes and/or distributes dozens of different softcover books about the criminal justice system, legal reference books, and self-help books of interest to prisoners.
+17. More recently, HRDC also began publishing a second monthly magazine, Criminal Legal News.
+This magazine focuses on review and analysis of individual rights, court rulings, and news about criminal justice-related issues.

+18. HRDC also publishes and/or distributes dozens of different softcover books about the criminal justice system, legal reference books, and self-help books of interest to prisoners.
 These books are designed to foster a better understanding of criminal justice policies and to allow prisoners to educate themselves about related issues, such as legal research, how to write a business letter, health care issues, and similar topics.
-Pertinent to this case, HRDC publishes and/or distributes the Prisoners' Guerilla Handbook: A Guide to Correspondence Programs in the United States and Canada ("Prisoners' Handbook"), which provides prisoners information on enrolling at accredited higher educational, vocational and training schools, and Protecting Your Health and Safety ("PYHS"), which describes the rights, protections and legal remedies available to prisoners concerning their incarceration.
+Pertinent to this case, HRDC publishes and distributes the Prisoners' Guerilla Handbook: A Guide to Correspondence Programs in the United States and Canada ("Prisoners' Guerilla Handbook"), which provides prisoners information on enrolling at accredited higher educational, vocational and training schools.
+HRDC also the sole national distributor of Protecting Your Health and Safety ("PYHS"), which describes the rights, protections, and legal remedies available to prisoners concerning their incarceration.

-B. Defendants' Unconstitutional Publications and Mail Policies and Practices
+B. Defendants' Unconstitutional Policies and Practices

-19. The Defendants' online policy pertinent to this matter states the following:
+19. Defendants' online mail policy states the following: